 Jeff Tuite is a board member and Director of Operations since January 2019.
 As Operations Director, he manages all aspects of event operations, including crew recruitment and supervision, partner support, resource conservation, and eco-friendly tear down.
 Jeff’s background is leading large-scale event operations with Revolutionary Green and the Pennsylvania Resources Council.
 Jeff enjoys spending his free time with his small reuse business, daughter and chickens.

-Marria Evbuoma has served as Director of Communications for Race to Zero Waste since January 2019 and Secretary of the Board, In her communications role, she networks with local organizations to recruit event assistants, volunteers, and sponsors and educates food vendors on compostable products and alternatives to plastics.
+Marria Evbuoma has served as Director of Communications for Race to Zero Waste since January 2019 and Secretary of the Board.
+In her communications role, she networks with local organizations to recruit event assistants, volunteers, and sponsors and educates local businesses on compostable products and alternatives to plastics.
 In addition, she organizes fundraising projects to raise awareness to zero waste.
-She supervises Race to Zero Waste projects such as Love Dolores’ Eco Pop Up and the City of Napa’s 4th of July event.
+She manages Race to Zero Waste projects such as Love Dolores, The Wild & Scenic Film Festival and the Pop-Up Zero Waste Station Project.
 Previously, Marria served for three years as Outreach Coordinator for Purusha Seva Project, working with underserved populations in San Francisco.
 Ms. Evbuoma holds a B.A. in English Literature and studied advanced Spanish literature at Vancouver Language Center in Guadalajara, Mexico; she is fluent in Spanish.

 Alejandra Warren serves as the Vice President to the Board of R20W.
 Ms. Warren is a strong advocate of zero waste, sustainability and environmental conservation both in her personal and professional life.
 She currently manages and assists on zero waste projects for Envirolutions Consulting and works as a zero waste consultant for San Francisco Environment.
 She previously collaborated on projects with Race to Zero Waste and Cascadia Consulting Group.
 Alejandra co-lead efforts for the passage of the single use plastic ban in Pacifica, CA in 2018 and founded Plastic Free Pacifica in 2019, an initiative to educate the public on the importance of reducing the use of single use plastics and advocating for the use of reusables.
 She’s also contributing to a cross-sector action group working to find solutions to problems related to the use of single use plastics in San Mateo county.
 Alejandra strongly believes in the interdependence of all species and that working to heal the environment leads to a happier, healthier and more resilient society